 Consultant chemical pathology/metabolic medicine

-Since 2005 Geeta Hampson has been a consultant in chemical pathology and metabolic bone disease at Guy's and St Thomas' Hospital.
+Since 2005 Geeta Hampson has been a consultant in chemical pathology and metabolic bone disease at Guy's and St Thomas' NHS Foundation Trust.

 She runs a large metabolic bone disease/osteoporosis service at Guy's and St Thomas'.